meatball133/crystal/exercises/concept/navigation-computer/.docs/instructions.md

 The navigation computer needs to know the velocity of the probe.
 The velocity is measured in m/s.
-M/s stands for meter per second, which is a unit of velocity.

 To get the velocity we need to know the distance and the time it took to travel that distance.
 Then take the distance and divide it by the time.